Find out which possible conditions you may be suffering from by trying our 2-min Guided Pain Assessment Form!

 Osteopenia—or a moderate decrease in bone mineral density—is considered to be the precursor to osteoporosis.
 However, without undergoing a bone density test, few individuals realize that they have osteopenia.

 For individuals with osteopenia or the early stages of osteoporosis, your doctor may recommend a regimen of conservative treatment options.
-These methods often include diet modifications (such as increased Calcium or Vitamin D intake) or medications that decelerate bone loss and hasten bone reformation.
-Estrogen replacement therapy is sometimes used as a supplemental treatment to slow the advance of Type I (or postmenopausal) Osteoporosis.
+These methods often include the following:

 However, aside from diet modifications which are largely ineffective for treating moderate to advanced stages of osteoporosis, traditional medications and therapies for osteoporosis are fraught with complications.
 For example, osteoporosis medications have been linked to osteoporosis of the jaw and esophageal cancer; and estrogen replacement therapy has been correlated with an increased risk of a heart attack or stroke.